OBSTRUCTIVE SLEEP APNEA

 Sleep Apnea occurs when there is a constriction in the airway when you are asleep.
 Snoring may be a precursor to apnea events.
-When there is significant constriction in the airway, there is oxygen desaturation.
+When there is a significant constriction in the airway, there is oxygen desaturation.
 This causes your heart to work harder to pump the same amount of oxygen through your blood.
 Over time, the heart muscle becomes strained and you’re at risk for heart attacks, strokes, atrial fibrillation, and pulmonary stress.
-Furthermore, when the brain does not receive it’s needed supply of oxygen, it causes an arousal to wake you or return you to lighter sleep.
-These arousals prevent you from getting the deeper and more restful sleep.
+Furthermore, when the brain does not receive it’s needed supply of oxygen, it causes arousal to wake you or return you to lighter sleep.
+These arousals prevent you from getting a deeper and more restful sleep.
 This is the kind of sleep that replenishes your energy and helps maintain your body’s regulatory systems.
 If your body’s regulatory systems are not controlled, you are at risk for diabetes, erectile dysfunction, and weight gain.
 Weight gain is one of the risk factors for sleep apnea.
 It’s a vicious cycle!
 Recent research has shown that the cerebrospinal fluids are being flushed and cleansed during deep sleep.
 Persons with sleep apnea have been shown to be at greater risk of memory loss.

 Medical specialists frequently prefer CPAP – an air pump that delivers pressurized air through the mouth and nose inflating the crowded airway.
 This treatment has proven effective, however, it may be difficult to tolerate and discontinued by patients due to its cumbersome nature, claustrophobia, skin and eye irritation, and comfort.

 An MRD [Mandibular Repositioning Device] treats the crowded airway by guiding your lower jaw into a more forward and open position, therefore, keeping the tongue out of its air-blocking position.